FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 # Administrating User Accounts

 Users accounts are at the heart of any identity management system.
-The essential fields of every account hold a unique user name and email address to identify the user, along with a password for authentication.
+The essential fields of every account hold a unique username and email address to identify the user, along with a password for authentication.
 The other optional fields add more information about the user such as a user website, description or avatar.

 As the default super-admin user `admin@test.com` with a password of `1234`, we will set up a series of user accounts and assign them to relevant organizations